-Without the presence of oxygen, the electron transport chain (ETC) cannot continue as there is no terminal electron acceptor.
-Therefore the usual number of ATP molecules cannot be created.
-Cessation of the ETC leads to reduced activity of the reactions before this step, such as the Krebs cycle and glycolysis.
+Without oxygen, the electron transport chain (ETC) cannot continue as there is no terminal electron acceptor.
+Therefore, the usual number of ATP molecules cannot be created.
+Cessation of the ETC leads to reduced activity of the reactions before this step, such as the TCA cycle and glycolysis.
 The anaerobic pathway utilises pyruvate, the final product of glycolysis.

 Removal of lactate

-The lactate produced as a result of anaerobic respiration must be removed as it is acidic.
-There are two main way to do this;
+The lactate produced as a result of anaerobic respiration must be removed from the blood as it is acidic.
+There are two main ways to do this:

-- The lactate is transported to metabolically active cells, such as the heart and brain.
-Here it is converted back to pyruvate by the above reaction.
-The pyruvate is then utilised in the Krebs cycle.
+- Lactate is transported to metabolically active cells, such as in the heart and brain.
+Here it is converted back to pyruvate, which is then utilised in the TCA cycle.

-- Lactate is transported to the liver and converted to pyruvate by the above reaction.
+- Lactate is transported to the liver and converted to pyruvate.
 Pyruvate is then used in the process of gluconeogenesis to create more glucose

 Clinical Relevance – Lactic acidosis

-In some cases excessive production of lactate can lead to a condition known as lactic acidosis, a sub-type of metabolic acidosis.
-This is whereby the pH of the blood has become more acidic due to rising levels of lactate within the body.
+Excessive production of lactate can lead to lactic acidosis, a sub-type of metabolic acidosis.
+This is where the pH of the blood has become more acidic due to rising levels of lactate within the body.
 There are a number of causes for lactic acidosis but broadly it is caused by the body being unable to respire aerobically.
 Some causes include:

 - Diabetes mellitus